Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Once you’ve used the backdoor method to get the two pieces of wood apart, flip them both over again so that you can continue chopping from the top.
-There’s a really useful approach that I usually employ once I get to this stage in the game.
+There’s a really useful approach called "taking its heart" that I usually employ when I get to this stage in the game.

 How to Take Its Heart